 Three scenarios for Vietnam’s tourism revival proposed

-The Hanoitimes - As the epidemic emerges, a series of travel companies have suffered heavy losses in a short time due to cancellations of inbound tours.
+As the epidemic emerges, a series of travel companies have suffered heavy losses in a short time due to cancellations of inbound tours.

 The Vietnam Administration of Tourism has started to estimate the losses caused by the new coronavirus (nCoV) epidemic and drawn up three scenarios to cope with the drop-off in the tourism sector as the epidemic evolves with uncertainty.

 Photo: N. Binh/Tuoi Tre.

 Under the first scenario, the epidemic is expected to end by the end of March and as a result, tourism promotional activities are planned to be launched in April.

 In this case, the tourism industry may promote domestic travel, which usually starts peaking from the end of May while tour operators can promote outbound tourism to offset the economic loss since the beginning of this year.

 In the second scenario, foreign tourists would not come massively to Vietnam until June.
 To take full advantage of the peak season between October 2020 and April 2021 and recover from the downturn, promotion activities in Vietnam and abroad need to be enhanced in the months from April to September this year.